Harshal-Git/MathsAndNumbers/README.md

 		n = 13 ==> 13
 		n = 315 ==> 3, 3, 5, 7

-10. Print all divisors of a number. (com.divisorsOfANumber)
+10. Print all divisors of a number. (com.factorsOfANumber)

     -> Naive approach : starting from 1 -> n, if any number completely divides given number, it's a divisor -> Efficient approach 1 : as divisors exist in pairs, we can run the loop till Sqrt(n) and find first half